dotnet/docs/docs/csharp/language-reference/keywords/using-statement.md

 [!code-csharp[csrefKeywordsNamespace#4](~/samples/snippets/csharp/VS_Snippets_VBCSharp/csrefKeywordsNamespace/CS/csrefKeywordsNamespace.cs#4)]

-Beginning with C# 8.0, you can use the following alternative syntax for the `using` statement:
+Beginning with C# 8.0, you can use the following alternative syntax for the `using` statement that doesn't require braces:

 [!code-csharp[csrefKeywordsNamespace#New](~/samples/snippets/csharp/VS_Snippets_VBCSharp/csrefKeywordsNamespace/CS/csrefKeywordsNamespace.cs#ModernUsing)]